sriramrokkam/k8s-training/kubernetes/exercise_05_persistence.md

 __Important__: The PVC's access mode is `ReadWriteOnce`.
 Hence, reduce the number of replicas in your deployment to 1.

-Once you re-created the deployment, make sure to check that the pod is status `Running` before you continue.
+Once you re-created the deployment, make sure to check that the pod has status `Running` before you continue.
 You can also have a look at the PVC again.
 It should be backed by PV by now.

 ## Step 3: create custom content
 If you would try to access the nginx running in your pod, you would probably get an error message `403 Forbidden`.
 This is expected since you are hiding the original `index.html` with a bind-mount.
 So let's move on and create some content on the volume we have available.

-Locate the nginx pod and open a shell session into it: `kubectl exec -it <pod-name> -- bash` Navigate to the directory mentioned in the `volumeMounts` section and create a custom `index.html`.
+Locate the nginx pod and open a shell session into it: `kubectl exec -it <pod-name> -- bash`.
+Navigate to the directory mentioned in the `volumeMounts` section and create a custom `index.html`.
 You can re-use the code you used in the docker exercises the other day.
 Once you are done, disconnect from the pod and close the shell session.

 <details><summary>__Hint__</summary>